brian-vdb/brian-vdb/README.md

 Hi!
 My name is Brian van den Berg,

-I'm a student at the HvA and I'm getting a bachelor degree in Computer Science.
+I'm a technical computing student at the HvA.
+Currently I'm investing all my motivation and energy in school, so this git is fairly empty.
-In my free time I like to play Rhythm or Story driven games, but I also practise programming in my free time.
-I try to keep up with the new trends in the tech industry, but right now, school is actually really busy, so finding a good balance between free, friends and school / work time is becoming a bit hard.

-Currently I'm trying to master the languages C++, Java and Python

-If you want to contact me, my email is brianvdberg2107@gmail.com
+In the future you can expect personal projects in my git and a whole lot of practice/testing exercises.